top of page

 There’s something about breakfast on a roof terrace to whet the appetite for the day’s exploration, let you survey the treasures before you and plan on getting totally lost.
 It felt far better than winning the lottery … I imagine.
 I guess I’ll never know.

-On the subject of significant numbers, it turns out there are a little over three reasons to hang out in Syracuse; 3.14 to be more precise - although, nowhere near precise enough, as we’ll see.
+Though, on the subject of lucky numbers, it turns out there are a little over three reasons to hang out in Syracuse.
+3.14 to be more precise.
+(Although, nowhere near precise enough, as we’ll soon see).

 The prodigious mathematician and inventor Archimedes was born in Ortigia and died fending off the Romans.
 In his time he conceived a staggering array of things we now take for granted; pumps, centre of gravity, calculus, buoyancy aids, levers, compound pulleys, the spiral, exponential numbers, density, the term ‘Eureka!’, naval defences and perhaps his greatest achievement, the Ang Lee film, The Life of Pi.